A Guide to the Ecological Land Cooperative's Lease Agreement for Smallholders - April 2019

 Payments – clause 5

-This section sets out the way rent is paid in the rent to buy scheme and also has the formula for calculating what is outstanding at any time if a tenant/s decide to pay off the remaining balance of the lease in one go.
+This section sets out the way rent is paid in the rent to buy scheme and also has the formula for calculating what is outstanding at any time if a tenant/s decide to pay off the remaining balance of the lease purchase price in one go.

 Other payments covered in this section are for maintenance of the common areas of the land, utility bills for shared services as a fair proportion for each tenancy, and fees for any services performed by the landlord.